 Consolidating Everything Into PlanMan

-For clients, enquiries can be submitted via our website, which automatically feed into PlanMan.
-Reviewing, allocating and responding to new enquiries is all done in one place, and can easily be monitored to ensure that no new work is missed.
+For clients, enquiries can be submitted via our website, which automatically feeds into PlanMan.
+Reviewing, allocating and responding to new enquiries are all done in one place and can easily be monitored to ensure no further work is missed.

-Clients can have their own login with many already commenting on how easy the system is to use with 24/7 access to their quotes, documents, plans, invoices as well as any communication with staff.
+Clients can have their own login, with many already commenting on how easy the system is to use with 24/7 access to their quotes, documents, plans, invoices, and any communication with staff.
 Clients can also choose to receive automated notifications on updates to their projects.

 Despite our use of PlanMan being in its infancy, the benefits of using PlanMan are being realised with more time available for professional work, a more efficient administration and management system, less paperwork, faster access to projects, improvements to staff connectivity, improvements to file management, improved business development, 24/7 client access to projects, and ultimately greater client satisfaction, and all at minimal cost to the business.

-Our view is that planning, architectural and technical consultancies of any size should not hesitate to sign up to a free trial of this new system.
+We believe that planning, architectural and technical consultancies of any size should not hesitate to sign up for a free trial of this new system.